Logo

 delay "1000"

-This is a freestyle comment explaining what happens next
+This is a freestyle note about what happens next

 writeLn "Test" This looks like a command and may cause errors